 I asked him if insurance covered it, and he replied, “no, because it’s illegal.”

 My thoughts ran amok.
 Where do we buy an illegal substance?
 How can we even be talking about this?
 I looked at Dad, who calmly said, “Where do we get it?”

 Dr. N. kept talking.
 “Smoke shops sell it.
 I can’t get it for you, but you can purchase it yourself.
 It comes in a dropper bottle and you take three drops in the morning and three drops at night.
 It works on the nervous system, calms everything down.”
 He looked directly at me and added, “the more I read about it, the more I thought of your dad.
 I think he’s a perfect candidate.”

 “Uh-huh,” I said, mind still spinning.

 Dr. N. continued.
 “Medical cannabis is very safe.
 My mother takes it for pain.
 I wouldn’t give it to her, if I didn’t believe that.”

 “No,” he replied.
 “She’s in Columbia (his native country).
 It’s legal there.”
 He chuckled a bit.
 “When I visit, my brother urges me to take bottles home with me for my patients, but I tell him I can’t bring that into the U.S. I’d be arrested.”

-I looked at Dad, who’s sold.
-I’m the only one in room who is torn between laughing out loud and changing doctors.
+I looked at Dad, who was sold.
+I’m the only one in the room who is torn between laughing out loud and changing doctors.

 “How much is this stuff?”
 I asked.